RobertAudi/fire/README.markdown

 This will also create a controller.
 Notice that the `g` alias is available to the lazy people out there too!

+Finally, you can specify the `--parent` option along with the name of a class to change the parent controller.

 #### Create a model

     fire g model post title:string body:text created_at:datetime updated_at:datetime